jaantollander/masters-thesis/content/10_introduction.md

 * Not striping large files; we should stripe large files.
   Striping a file refers to storing consecutive segments of a large file into multiple storage devices for improved performance.
+  Automatic striping or tools to help users to stripe files with the correct stripe count may alleviate this problem.

 * Performing suboptimal file I/O patterns.
   For example, patterns that create large amounts of unnecessary file system operations, such as repeatedly opening and closing the same file.